joshwadd/End2end_Driving_Keras/README.md

     return image, steering_angle
 ```

 * **Add Shadow** : The conventional network will have to be robust to the presents of shadows in the road.
-For t
+For this p